xinpeng13/virtual_palette/README.md

 ```

 ## Example Code Snippet
+(Here are some example code snippets, if you want to check out more examples, please see it is the deployed web page.)
 ### Basic Painting Palette Example
 Create a basic non-popup painting palette.
 It has default color theme and default usage, "painting".
 The paintset added is a pre-defined set named "12color"